James Marrow: Research

-Morrow's research focuses on the degradation of structural materials, the role of microstructure, and the mechanisms of materials ageing.
+Marrow's research focuses on the degradation of structural materials, the role of microstructure, and the mechanisms of materials ageing.
 A key aspect is the investigation of fundamental mechanisms of damage accumulation - including irradiation - using novel materials characterisation techniques.
 This has concentrated recently on computed X-ray tomography and strain mapping by digital image correlation and digital volume correlation, together with X-ray and neutron diffraction.
-He applies these techniques to studies of the degradation of Generation IV nuclear materials such as graphite and silicon carbide composites, as well as new materials for electrical energy storage.
+He applies these techniques to study the degradation of Generation IV nuclear materials such as graphite and silicon carbide composites, as well as new materials for electrical energy storage.